Corona Physical Material - 3ds Max

 SSS_bunny.jpg

 Examples: A material like marble can benefit from using Volumetric or Subsurface scattering, with the latter being much faster to set up and to render.
-Below, you will find an example of a statue with Subsurface scattering and without.
+Below, you will find an example of a statue with Subsurface Scattering and without it.

 lion_marble_subsurface_scattering.jpg